 - Students increase their ability to engage with people who have backgrounds or ideas different from their own.

-Content: Rhetoric helps student to develop skills in speaking, writing, listening, and critical reading.
+Content: Rhetoric helps students to develop skills in speaking, writing, listening, and critical reading.
 It also builds competence in research and inquiry as well as in analysis and persuasion, especially in the area of understanding public controversies in their social contexts.
-Rhetoric courses approved for General Education are sometimes organized around a special topic, but the primary emphasis is always on rhetorical practice and analysis.
+Rhetoric courses approved for the GE CLAS Core are sometimes organized around a special topic, but the primary emphasis is always on rhetorical practice and analysis.
 Some sections involve special activities, such as service-learning components, but the workload across all sections is comparable, with a fixed number of major assignments and a departmentally approved set of readings.

 - Students use writing and speaking to discover and explain, question and justify positions in a controversy;